ProHaller/sharad_ratatui/README.md

 ### Requirements

 To play Sharad Ratatui, you will need an OpenAI API Key.
 This key is necessary to enable the game's narrative generation and other dynamic features.
-If you don't have an API key but still want to contribute, you can contact the maiintainer to get sponsored.
+If you don't have an API key but still want to contribute, you can contact the maintainer to get sponsored.

 ## 🛠️ Project Architecture Overview